The HyperTexts

 When black babies were born with inferior rights to white babies in the United

-Americans.
-Today there are legions of Jewish humanitarian organizations and
+children.
+Today there are many Jewish humanitarian organizations and

-multitudes of Jews who feel the same way about the Palestinians.
-The existence of so
+Jewish individuals who feel the same way about the Palestinians.
+The existence of

 is proof positive that a terrible problem exists.
 Why are Jews,